-San-Vito-lo-Capo is a small seaside town in the north-west of Sicily at the tip of a promontary above Scopello.
+San-Vito-lo-Capo is a small seaside town in the north-west of Sicily at the tip of a promontary above Castellammare del Golfo.
 The drive to San Vito lo Capo through a mountain valley covered in vineyards and olives is very pretty.

 The small town of picturesque white houses was once the home of fishermen for the tuna fishing industry that was once so important here but has now disappeared.
-Now the long sandy beach at the foot of Mount Monaco is the key draw to the town.
+Now the long sandy beach at the foot of Mount Monaco is the key attraction for the town.

-San Vito lo Capo beach is about 3km long with a coarse golden sand and a gently shelving approach into the sea making if perfect for beach holidays and in the summer months it is packed with locals and with Italians from the mainland.
+The beach at San Vito lo Capo beach is about three kilometres long with a coarse golden sand and a gently shelving approach into the sea making it perfect for beach holidays, and in the summer months it is busy with locals and with Italians from the mainland.
 At one end of the beach, the Mont Monaco rises high above the village and the sea, creating an impressive backdrop.

-At the height of summer the town beach is very busy and a couple of the neighbouring beaches may be a bit quieter.
+At the height of summer the town beach is very busy and a couple of the neighbouring beaches may offer an alternative.
 The Santa Margherita bay on the west of the peninsula is a lovely beach as are the Isuledda beach, Calazza beach and the Macari beach.
 These are all in the Mount Cofano Natural Reserve at the south west of the peninsula.

-The town of San Vito lo Capo follows a simple grid pattern and is centered around the 15th century Sanctuary di San Vito which is a small church housed in a fortress-like building of Arab Norman construction.
-In the centre of town there are lots of bars and restaurants and the harbour area is another popular spot.
+The town centre of San Vito lo Capo follows a simple grid pattern and is centered around the 15th century Sanctuary di San Vito which is a small church housed in a fortress-like building of Arab Norman construction.
+In the centre of the town there are lots of bars and restaurants and the harbour area is another popular spot.

 Fish is off course often on the menu and one of the specialities is fish couscous.
 So popular is this that there is a San-Vito-lo-Capo cous cous festival every year with chefs from all around competing to serve the best fish couscous.
 There are also excellent ice-cream parlours, pizza restaurants and plenty more choices.

-Once you get tired of the beach head up into the hills and even up to the top of Mont Monaco for some fabulous views and lovely walks.
+Once you get tired of the beach head up into the hills and even up to the top of Mont Monaco for some lovely views and walks.

 Places to visit nearby